Skip to main content Skip to footer

 All applications are reviewed by an Awards & Scholarships committee.
 Points are issued based on submitted content in the areas of Athletic and Scholastic Experiences and Achievements, Community and Gymnastics Involvement, Reference Letters and a Personal Essay.

-Scholarship recipients are recognized during the Gymnastics BC awards ceremony each year.
+Scholarship recipients are recognized during the Gymnastics BC awards ceremony in the fall of each year.

 To qualify for a Gymnastics BC scholarship, applicants must:

-• Currently be registered as an active Gymnastics BC member.
+• Be currently registered as an active Gymnastics BC member.

-• Have been registered with Gymnastics BC for no less than five (5) years (does not need to be consecutive).
+• Have been registered with Gymnastics BC for at least five (5) years (not required to be consecutive).

 • Have graduated or be graduating from a recognized BC secondary school program.

-• Have been accepted to attend or already attending a recognized Canadian post-secondary education institution.
+• Have been accepted to attend, or currently be attending, a recognized post-secondary institution.

 Gymnastics BC Awards

 GymBC nomination-based awards are selected based on submissions from the GymBC community.
-A nomination form is released, and any member of the community can submit a nomination.
-Final recipients are chosen by the Awards & Scholarships Committee based on the quality and quantity of nominations received.
+Nominations are accepted year-round and any member of the community can submit a nomination.
+Submissions received by July 15 will be considered for that year’s awards.
+Recipients are chosen by the Awards & Scholarships Committee based on the quality of nominations received.

 Coaching & Judging awards are selected by GymBC staff.
 Coaching awards are based on factors such as course delivery, engagement, and participant feedback.
 Judging awards recognize contributions to the judging community, including commitment, professionalism, and years of service.